chrisq21/glider-replay/notes.md

 - Customize interface
   - Speed controls
   - Timeline track with altitude graph (maybe with D3)
+    - Need to add terrain elevation chart beneath altitude chart.
+    - Rendered by querying for terrain elevation at each pressure altitude point.
+It might be ideal for this to be done server side and streamed as a React server component (nifty, this could be fun to try)
   - Camera controls
     - Follow glider
     - Free Roam